jc0432/NLP-Project-2-3/README.md

 Transforming Recipes

 ## Set up:
-To preload a recipe into recipe.json for transformations, run ```python3 main_console.py``` and enter the URL you want to test.
-When the recipe is parsed, you can exit the program.
+To preload a recipe into recipe.json for transformations, run ```python3 tester.py``` and enter the URL you want to test.

 ### Healthy
 Run ```python3 healthy.py``` to test a healthy transformation, and look in healthier_parsed_steps.json for the output.